The Best Time Of Day To Take Vitamin D, According To Experts

 Perhaps you've heard some of the buzz out there right now that suggests that supplementing with vitamin D before hitting the hay can affect your ability to snooze.
 Well, it's not a super-clear story right now.

-Research has shown that vitamin D is involved in the production of the hormone melatonin, which helps regulate your circadian rhythm and sleep.
+Research has shown that vitamin D is involved in the production of the hormone melatonin7, which helps regulate your circadian rhythm and sleep.
 As mbg's director of scientific affairs Ashley Jordan Ferira, Ph.D., RDN, explains, "The vitamin D and sleep relationship appears to be a bidirectional one.
-Suboptimal vitamin D status is linked to lower sleep quality and shorter sleep duration, and inadequate sleep is linked to a higher risk of vitamin D deficiency.
+Suboptimal vitamin D status is linked to lower sleep quality and shorter sleep duration8, and inadequate sleep is linked to a higher risk of vitamin D deficiency9.
 The science is young and emerging here."

 So, when's the best time to take vitamin D, then?